matrix-org/matrix-spec-proposals/proposals/4027-custom-images-in-reactions.md

 1. If the `key` of an `m.annotation` relation is an MXC URI of an image, clients should render the referenced image instead of the key text.

-   Detecting if the `key` is an MXC URI can be as sophisticated as the client wants, but this proposal recommends checking if the string starts with `mxc://`.

 2. When the annotation's key is an MXC URI, a new (optional) `shortcode` key can be added to the content of the event with a textual name for the image.